AdaCheng/adacheng.github.io/_posts/2019-05-05-Neural Architectures for Named Entity Recognition.md

 ### Example: Mark Watney visited Mars.
 ![Example](/assets/images/post/2019-05-05/09.png)

-- **Representing Labeled Chunks**: run a bidirectional LSTM over the embeddings of its constituent tokens together with a token representing the type of the chunk being identified, given as g(u, ..., v, r_y), where r_y is a learned embedding of a label type.
+- **Representing Labeled Chunks**: run a bidirectional LSTM over the embeddings of its constituent tokens together with a token representing the type of the chunk being identified, given as $g(u, ..., v, r_y)$, where $r_y$ is a learned embedding of a label type.

 ## IOBES Tagging Schemes
 - I -> Inside;